 33 Rue Majorelle

-33 Rue Majorelle curates the best of up and coming Moroccan and international brands produced in Morocco.
-Pick up quirky notebooks (a rare find in Marrakech), trendy fedora hats for men and women, contemporary jewelery, clothes for women and kids, lamps for design-lovers, and gorgeous smelling natural soaps, argan oils and home scents.
+33 Rue Majorelle curates the best of up-and-coming Moroccan and international brands produced in Morocco.
+Pick up quirky notebooks (a rare find in Marrakech), trendy fedora hats for men and women, contemporary jewelry, clothes for women and kids, lamps for design-lovers, and gorgeous smelling natural soaps, argan oils, and home scents.

 SOME Slow Concept Store

 SOME Slow Concept Store was founded by @casabeldi & @nomcreation, two French designers based in Marrakech.
 An airy sanctuary of well-curated contemporary craft, you can also shop for customizable raffia bags and satchels, and a modern twist on a classic Moroccan ceramic and glassware.
 On the mezzanine level, you’ll find a selection of artisan Berber rugs for the boho-chic home, and in the French-style kitchen, a range of carefully-chosen spices for the gourmet foodie.
 They’ve recently opened a small garden cafe, so why not take a rest under the orange trees for tea?